 BizTalk Summit 2014 London – The story

-2013 was a big year for us in term of events: BizTalk Summit 2013 London, Oporto BizTalk Innovation Day, Bouvet Innovation Day and finally BizTalk Innovation Day Italy… but we promise that 2014 would start even bigger and better!
+2013 was a big year for us in terms of events: BizTalk Summit 2013 London, Oporto BizTalk Innovation Day, Bouvet Innovation Day, and finally BizTalk Innovation Day Italy… but we promise that 2014 will start even bigger and better!

-Nearly 200 attendees (an increase of 56% compared with the previous year), more than 100 different companies across 20 countries were present in this event.
-12 Microsoft Integration MVP’s from across the world (USA, Canada, India, Netherlands, Norway, Portugal, Italy, Belgium and of course the UK) and 2 members of Microsoft Product group were present as a speaker!
+Nearly 200 attendees (an increase of 56% compared with the previous year) and more than 100 different companies from 20 countries were present at this event.
+12 Microsoft Integration MVPs from across the world (USA, Canada, India, the Netherlands, Norway, Portugal, Italy, Belgium, and, of course, the UK) and 2 members of the Microsoft Product group were present as speakers!
 These are some of the numbers that reflect the huge success of this event!

 BizTalk Summit 2014 Speakers

 And viewing all the comments (Day 1 and Day 2 summary from tweets, what did the attendees say)… we did it!
-Of course, this was not possible without all the effort and commitment of Saravana Kumar and all his BizTalk360 team (~6 months on this project) that make this a remarkable event!
+Of course, this was not possible without all the effort and commitment of Saravana Kumar and all his BizTalk360 team (~6 months on this project), which made this a remarkable event!

 The journey

-As almost of the speakers and many attendees, I arrived on Saturday, March 1, thereby enjoying the weekend to meet London city a little more and chat with my fellows MVPs and members of the BizTalk Community.
+Like almost all the speakers and many attendees, I arrived on Saturday, March 1, thereby enjoying the weekend to get to know London city a little more and chat with my fellow MVPs and members of the BizTalk Community.

 BizTalk Summit 2014 Visit London